EriWinckler/ErisLairsDiceGame/README.md

 Liar's Dice Instructions
 Create a console app to play liar's dice.

-Required Features
+Required Features:

-Minimum 2 players
+- Minimum 2 players. <br/>
-dice are hidden
+- dice are hidden. <br/>
-Valid claims are made
+- Valid claims are made. <br/>
-Player can accuse previous player of lying
+- Player can accuse previous player of lying. <br/>
-All dice are counted and player bid is evaluated correctly Round loser loses one die
+- All dice are counted and player bid is evaluated correctly. <br/>
+- Round loser loses one die. <br/>
-Player with no dice is removed from game
+- Player with no dice is removed from game. <br/>
-Last player standing is the winner.
+- Last player standing is the winner. <br/>